-The 2010 Internet Summit in Raleigh, North Carolina wrapped up yesterday, with Internet professionals and entrepreneurs from across the United States coming together to discuss topics such as mobile marketing and social ecommerce.
-Our very own Bob Young was a keynote panelist and featured speaker discussing the future of both the web and books—no doubt two very broad and engaging topics.
+The 2010 Internet Summit in Raleigh, North Carolina wrapped up yesterday.
+Internet professionals and entrepreneurs came together to discuss topics such as mobile marketing and social ecommerce.
+Our very own Bob Young sat on a keynote panel.
+He also discussed the future of both the web and books—no doubt two very broad and engaging topics.

-For those of you who were unable to attend the event and enjoy all the interactivity that digital media has to offer, be sure to check out a recap of the lively discussions on Twitter #isum10.
+For those of you who were unable to attend the event, be sure to check out a recap of the discussions on Twitter #isum10.

-We’d like to thank the organizers of the Internet Summit for putting on such an informative and well-organized event, and we look forward to seeing you again next year.
+We’d like to thank the organizers of the Internet Summit!
+An informative and well-organized event!
+We look forward to seeing you again next year.

 Gavin Jocius writes for the Lulu Blog – Archived